neokeld/baremetalOS/README.md

 BaremetalOS - baremetal OS pour A20-olinuxino-micro

-Créé par
+Créé par : Mathias Brulatout, Arnaud Duforat, Louis Lévèque, Kamal Mallouky
-Mathias Brulatout
-Arnaud Duforat
-Louis Lévèque

-WTF License 2.0
+WTF License 2.0,
 Do whatever the f*** you want with the content, EXCEPT claim it as your own work.